nmwalkers/CovidDashboard/README.md

 # CovidDashboard

-Link to working dashboard for marking: https://dashboard-app-cw-walker.herokuapp.com/
+Link to dashboard deployed on Heroku for marking: https://dashboard-app-cw-walker.herokuapp.com/